sjtalkar/milestone2_waterwells_deepnote/doc/assets/well_completion.md

 * Resources, website:
 [https://data.cnra.ca.gov/dataset/well-completion-reports](https://data.cnra.ca.gov/dataset/well-completion-reports)

-## How to download ?
+## How to download?
 The `WellCompletionReportsDataset` class in the `/lib/well.py` custom library is designed to load the well completion report CSV datasets from the local `/assets/inputs/wellcompletion/` folder.
 If files are not found the well completion reports data are automatically downloaded from the [California Well Completion Reports](https://data.cnra.ca.gov/dataset/well-completion-reports) page, when running the `/eda/well_completion.ipynb` notebook.
 The missing elevation data were downloaded using API but are provided prepackaged in [a dedicated GitHub repository](https://github.com/mlnrt/milestone2_waterwells_data).
 These data are also automatically downloaded.
+Please refer to the [How to Download the Datasets?](doc/assets/download.md) documentation for more details.

+### Original API download of elevation data
 The elevation data were collected using APIs from the [The National Map - Elevation Point Query Service](https://nationalmap.gov/epqs/) as shown in the code sample below.